BretasArthur1/Q3_25_Builder_KARTIK/README.md

-# Turbin3 Q3 Builder Program - KARTIK
+# Turbin3 Q3 Builder Program

 This repository serves as my proof-of-work for the Solana Turbin3 Q3 Builder Program.